NIRSpec Traditional Detector Readout Mode

 tools or package parameters.

 The 2 readout patterns available in NIRSpec traditional mode are NRS and NRSRAPID, which are summarized in Table 1 and illustrated in Figure 2.
 The NRSRAPID readout pattern saves each frame as a group, so the integration ramps are sampled every 10.737 s.
 The NRS readout pattern averages 4 frames into a group onboard the spacecraft, thus only saving one group every 42.947 s.
 In practice, using the NRSRAPID readout pattern with frequent recording of data groups is preferable, and encouraged for all science programs without data volume limitations (the JWST Astronomer's Proposal Tool (APT) will issue a warning if data volume is a concern for an observing program).
-Three additional patterns are offered for MSA standard target acquisition (MSATA) called NRSRAPIDD1, NRSRAPIDD2, and NRSRAPIDD6.
-These patterns are used to optimize the duration of the TA exposures, e.g. to reach fainter reference stars.
+Three additional patterns, called NRSRAPIDD1, NRSRAPIDD2, and NRSRAPIDD6, are available solely to optimize the duration of the target acquisiton exposures, e.g. to reach fainter reference stars.

 Table 1.
 NIRSpec traditional readout patterns